nasa-raspberry-si/evaluation/docs/evaluation_protocol.md

 **Baseline B Stage**

 The second stage represents the unadaptive target system operating in a perturbed ecosystem (the perturbation may have been present at the start of the test or it may have been applied during test execution).
-This stage is used to confirm that the perturbation to the ecosystem actually threatens the target system's ability to achieve its intent.
+This stage is used to confirm that the perturbation to the ecosystem threatens the target system's ability to achieve its intent.
 The expectation for this stage is that the test result is consistent with a failure to fully satisfy one or more applicable intent elements (a verdict of `FAIL` or `DEGRADED`).
 If not, it is impossible to know whether Autonomy has made any difference in the adaptability of the target system if it could have succeeded by simply doing nothing.
 Note that a perturbation for a particular test may not affect the satisfaction of every intent element.

 *All that is required of this stage is that some reduction in intended functionality was observed as a result of the perturbation.
 Recurring intent satisfactions in the Baseline B Stage could indicate that the range of perturbations allowed by the challenge problem definition is too narrow.*